Selena Gomez Reveals She Was ‘Attacked’ For Lupus-Related Weight Gain

-Selena Gomez recently revealed that she was excessively body-shamed due to her lupus-related weight gain — and it “got to [her] big time,” she told her friend Raquel Stevens on Stevens’ video podcast, as per ELLE.
+Selena Gomez recently revealed that she was excessively body-shamed due to her lupus-related weight gain — and it “got to [her] big time,” she told her friend, Raquel Stevens, on Stevens’ video podcast, per ELLE.

 The singer — who just scored her first No. 1 hit with her emotional track, “Lose You to Love Me” — explained that it’s not the lupus that caused the weight gain, but rather everything that goes along with it.